sillsdev/khmer-character-specification/specification.md

 ហ៊‌ឹម	ហ ៊ ZWNJ ឹ ម (The ZWNJ is placed in between the Triisap and the vowel in order to prevent the default rendering from happening.)
-*   For the above two cases of Triisap  ៊ being used with អ and ហ, Um & Seng (2012:52) rules out that the Triisap has to change its glype to look like ុ, i.e. ហ៊ីង, អ៊ីកអ៊ាក។
+*   For the above two cases of Triisap  ៊ being used with អ and ហ, Um & Seng (2012:52) rules out that the Triisap has to change its glyph to look like ុ, i.e. ហ៊ីង, អ៊ីកអ៊ាក។
 *   Samyok Sannya (​័) is seen to influence the orthographic realization of the consonant shifter in the same way the above vowels do.
 However, no reference has been found to describe this phenomenon.

 <table width="80%">